nextflow-io/nextflow/docs/plugins.md

 channel.of( reverseString('hi') )
 ```

-The above snipped includes a function from the plugin and allows the channel to call it directly.
+The above snippet includes a function from the plugin and allows the channel to call it directly.

 In the same way as operators, functions can be aliased: